avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

 * Enter the Fingerprint calculated in the "Device Configuration" step into the Thumbprint field.
 * Click Save.

-## IoTConnect Dashboard Setup (Optional)
+## IoTConnect Dashboard Setup
 An easier way to view sensor data from the device is to visualize using a dashboard.
-* Download the premade *STM32U5 TFM Dashboard Example* and follow the *Import an Existing Dashboard* guide to create the dasbhaord.
+* Download the premade *STM32U5 TFM Dashboard Example* and follow the (TBD) *Import an Existing Dashboard* guide to create the dasbhaord.
 Be sure to connect the dashboard elements to your specific device using the *Unique ID* created in the previous a step.